Do they help honey bees navigate?

-I though I would use it for demonstration purposes and arranged for 6 other beekeepers to help.
+I thought I would use it for demonstration purposes and arranged for 6 other beekeepers to help.
 We removed the weatherboarding to reveal 4 colonies, although one wasn't worth saving.
 It didn't make sense to me that bees would nest so close to other colonies that would compete with them for food.
-I have removed well over 200 feral colonies that have selected their own nest sites, but I have never seen so many nesting so close before.
-Even during the time we were removing the bees there were several other places on the barn that scouts were checking on.
-There were 11 swarms or colonies that were associated with the barn in 2009 and we get several calls by the owner every year (an example is that on 15th April 2019 we removed 4 overwintered colonies).
+I have removed well over 200 feral colonies that have selected their own nest sites, but I have never seen so many nesting so close together before.
+Even during the time we were removing the bees there were several other places on the barn that scout bees were showing interest in.
+There were 11 known swarms or colonies that were associated with the barn in 2009 and we get several calls by the owner every year (an example is that on 15th April 2019 we removed 4 overwintered colonies).

-At about that time I was asked by the Editor of Bee Improvement Magazine to look at an article submitted by BIBBA member John Harding, with a view to putting it on the BIBBA website, that I was web editor of.
-In amongst the article was reference to "geopathic stress lines", giving John's findings that bees placed on them have a lower varroa count than those that aren't.
+At about that time I was asked by Philip Denwood, the Editor of Bee Improvement Magazine to look at an article submitted by BIBBA member John Harding, with a view to putting it on the BIBBA website, of which I am web editor.
+In the article was reference to "geopathic stress lines", giving John's findings that bees placed on them have a lower varroa count than those that aren't.
 I did a websearch on geopathic stress lines and was a bit confused by the results.
 Some sources suggested they were the same as ley lines.
-I remembered that about 30 years previously I had read a magazine (not beekeeping) article about ley lines and that some creatures were attracted to them, others were repelled.
+I remembered that about 30 years previously in a waiting room I had read a magazine (not beekeeping) article about ley lines and that some creatures, including bees, were attracted to them, others were repelled.
 I was sceptical and didn't take much notice, but retained the information.
 On a trip to give a lecture in the North West I had a chance to pass close to John Harding's home, so I visited him.
 He told me about his findings and how with several hundred colonies he hadn't treated for varroa for several years.
 He showed me how he detected the lines by using divining rods, that were made out of steel coat hangers.
 I tried and to my surprise I picked up the same lines John did.
 Of course I knew where they were, so it can easily be said I was merely reacting to what I knew.

 When I returned home I made a couple of divining rods, tried them out and headed for the barn.
 One ley line went through the end of the barn and several crossed it in exactly the same places as the bees had nested.
 I subsequently realised the barn was on a high concentration of ley lines.